hollowdoor/jumble/README.md

 ### Other useful manifest fields.

 ```
+    inline      An array of file types to make inline.
+                Most likely css.
+Even though it's an array
+                no other types can be inline yet.
+The
+                default is ['css']

     files       Non-script files to move with the build.

     directories Move these directories with the build.